-Curtailment options given by Southwestern Public Service Company were exhausted in this study to relieve the constraints necessary.
-The results of the study showed that the constraints on the flowgates in question could be relieved by the curtailment of KCPL to SPS reservations or by curtailing an AMRN to SPS reservation.
-The AMRN to SPS scenario will work for every month except for April.
+Redispatch and curtailment options given by Southwestern Public Service Company were exhausted in this study to relieve the constraints necessary.
+The results of the study showed that the constraints on the flowgates in question could be relieved by the curtailment of an AMRN to SPS schedule.